The Best Dog Brush for Your Sheltie

 The purpose of finishing is also to massage your dog's skin, increasing blood circulation and distributing the coat's natural oils.
 This leaves the coat soft and shiny, and your dog's skin healthier.
 The Hertzko Self Cleaning Slicker Brush also wins Amazon's Best Choice Award.

 Stage 3.
 Bathing

 Dog grooming experts recommend you perform a three-part grooming routine.
 First, daily grooming with a slicker brush over the outer coat de-tangles and smooths the top layers of hair.
 Second, a weekly line brushing or raking strips out the loose fluff from the undercoat.
 Thirdly, a monthly nail clipping and bathing with dog shampoo to clean and deodorize.

 We find you can defer bathing for longer than a month if you choose.
 Shelties generally aren't the kind of dogs to roll around in poop and other nasty smells.
 Plus, they like to keep themselves very clean by licking their fur when they come back from a walk.
-So it's fine if you want to do a quarterly bath and let their coat's natural oils do the cleaning.
+So it's fine if you want to bathe him every 1-2 months and let their coat's natural oils do the cleaning.